 JAMES SMYTHE (The Lowest Heaven) is the author of The Testimony, The Explorer, The Echo, No Harm Can Come to a Good Man and The Machine.
 The Testimony was the winner of the Wales Book of the Year Fiction Award and The Machine was a finalist for both the Arthur C. Clarke Award and The Kitschies.
 He has written narratives for video games and teaches Creative Writing.

-STUART SUFFEL (Big Jim's Shadow) lives in the heart of nowhere, a place he has always felt at home.
+STUART SUFFEL (Big Jim's Shadow) also writes under the name David Dulkse.
+He lives in the heart of nowhere, a place he has always felt at home.
 Having finished his first potentially publishable novel last autumn he decided to take up short story writing, mostly to quieten the accusatory stares of his long suffering (and imaginary) better half.
-His story "Dealing from the Bottom" will be included in an anthology from Frontier Tales this summer.
-He does not have a pet dog/cat/monkey.
+Part one of his first novel will be published soon.

 E.J.
 SWIFT (The Lowest Heaven) - E. J. Swift's debut novel Osiris was published by Night Shade Books and Del Rey UK, and is the first in a trilogy: The Osiris Project.
 Her short story "The Complex" published by Interzone magazine, was included in the anthology The Best British Fantasy 2013.
 When not writing, she is kept busy as a slave to cats and an afficionado of the trapeze.